The Two RV Gypsies: Full-Time RVers

 Karen Duquette on the Segway tour

 Below: Each Segway is named after a horse.
 Karen Duquette's Segway was named "Hero".
-So while on the Segway tour, she is pointing at the statue of Hero.
+So, below, while on the Segway tour, she pointed at the statue of Hero.
 This is actually known as Lieutenant-General James Longstreet Equestrian Statue.

 Karen Duquette pointing at Hero